 “Our goal is to make PlayStation the best place to develop, find, and play great indie games.
 I have been working closely with all departments at Sony Interactive Entertainment to elevate our efforts to help make indie developers’ lives easier and their titles shine in this super competitive videogame market.” – Shuhei Yoshida, Sony president.

-How soon will the PS5 be out of stock in the UK?
+When will the PS5 come back into stock in the UK?

 PlayStation 5 review: Early impressions

 Sony cleaned up in the current-generation of consoles, with the PS4 more than doubling the sales of the Xbox One.
 With that in mind, the company could have played it safe and kept-on going in the same direction.
 But it hasn’t, which gives us pause to declare it a clear favourite heading into the next-generation.

 On paper, the PS5 isn’t as powerful as the XBX, but the company is adamant it is customising and optimising the hardware in such a way as to make for a machine that is, in practice, superior.
 Without getting into the techno-babble, this is a definite possibility.
 However, we’ve been here before.
 Sony veered away from off-the-shelf hardware with the PS3 and it backfired dramatically.

 The new design is also a bit of a shock to the system, but it’s a grower and is becoming more digestible by the day.
 There’s no doubting that Sony has the first-party quality to really deliver with exclusives games, too.
 And it stands the console in good stead that major middleware solution Unreal Engine is in the PS5’s court.
 Plus, the compatibility and functionality of PSVR is still a huge win for the PlayStation.

 At the time of writing though, there’s big questions left unanswered.
 What is the launch line-up?
 How much will the PS5 cost?
 Will there be a competitor service to Xbox Game Pass or xCloud in the offering?
 What will the UI be like?